Ho Ho Ho!? Santa’s Health Habits Are No Merry MatterOct 15, 2019

 Indication: “North Polar Disorder”

 Many of Santa Claus’ problems stem from his weight, and he’s certainly not the only one.
 Between Thanksgiving and New Year’s, it’s estimated that the average person gains between one and two pounds.
-Saint Francis Hospital’s affiliated general practitioners, cardiologists, bariatric surgeons, vascular surgeons, internists and orthopedic surgeons are available to discuss Santa’s health and lifestyle changes for 2016.
+Saint Francis Hospital-Bartlett’s affiliated general practitioners, cardiologists, bariatric surgeons, vascular surgeons, internists and orthopedic surgeons are available to discuss Santa’s health and lifestyle changes for 2017.
+For a free physician referral, please call 901-820-7022.